-(Copyright 2021.
+(Copyright 2021 and with additions in 2024.
 Author: Jean Bartlett.
 This biography was sponsored by Helen Marlene Broce.
 It can be found online at www.bartlettbiographies.com and in print at the Pacifica Coastside Museum at the Little Brown Church.)